AzamatMedetbekov/smart-office/README.md

 * Kaggle Notebooks will stop training when tab/browser closes unless GPU is persistent
 * SAHI helps when objects are small, dense, or overlapping
 * Segmentation model used: `yolov11l-seg.pt`

----

-If you found this helpful, please ⭐️ the repo and share!